daattali/beautiful-jekyll/welcome.md

 [competition sheet](https://rmsptsa.sharepoint.com/:x:/r/sites/mathclub/_layouts/15/Doc.aspx?sourcedoc=%7B571B3375-9DF4-42A2-B345-8313C7182EEF%7D&file=Competitions%20%26%20Teams.xlsx)
 if you need to find a replacement.

-Sessions will be cancelled in advance if we do not have proctors lined up by the previous Friday.
+Sessions in the upcoming week will be cancelled in advance if we do not have proctors lined up by the previous Friday.
 We used to try to find and/or accept last-minute replacements, but it never really worked so we won't support it this year.
 If you would like to step up as a semi-permenant proctor, please let us know at [mathclubchair@rmsptsa.org](mailto:mathclubchair@rmsptsa.org).